tiengtinh/EcommerceStore/README.md

 - Buy button is visible only if you're not the one who posted the product (meaning you're seller).

-- After clicking the buy button, you will be requested to confirm transaction by MetaMask twice.
-Once for Escrow creation.
-Another for product status update.
+- After buyer hit buy button.
+Both parties (buyer, seller) will be able to see Accept/Reject escrow buttons.

 ## Prerequisites